kubernetes/website/content/en/docs/concepts/workloads/pods/disruptions.md

 {{< feature-state for_k8s_version="v1.25" state="alpha" >}}

 {{< note >}}
-In order to use this behavior, you must enable `PodDisruptionsCondition` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) in your cluster.
+In order to use this behavior, you must enable the `PodDisruptionsCondition` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) in your cluster.
 {{< /note >}}

-When enabled, a dedicated Pod `DisruptionTarget` condition is added to indicate an imminent disruption of a Pod.
+When enabled, a dedicated Pod `DisruptionTarget` [condition](/docs/concepts/workloads/pods/pod-lifecycle/#pod-conditions) is added to indicate that the Pod is about to be deleted due to a {{<glossary_tooltip term_id="disruption" text="disruption">}}.
 The `reason` field of the condition additionally indicates one of the following reasons for the Pod termination:

+`PreemptionByKubeScheduler`
-- `PreemptionByKubeScheduler`: Pod preempted by kube-scheduler to accommodate a Pod with higher priority.
+: Pod has been {{<glossary_tooltip term_id="preemption" text="preempted">}} by a scheduler in order to accommodate a new Pod with a higher priority.
 For more information, see [Pod priority preemption](/docs/concepts/scheduling-eviction/pod-priority-preemption/).

-- `DeletionByTaintManager`: Pod deleted by taint manager due to NoExecute taint, see more [here](/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-based-evictions).
-- `EvictionByEvictionAPI`: Pod evicted by [Eviction API](/docs/concepts/scheduling-eviction/api-eviction/).
+`DeletionByTaintManager`
+: Pod is due to be deleted by Taint Manager due to to a `NoExecute` taint that the Pod does not tolerate; see {{<glossary_tooltip term_id="taint" text="taint">}}-based evictions.

+`EvictionByEvictionAPI`
+: Pod has been marked for {{<glossary_tooltip term_id="api-eviction" text="eviction using the Kubernetes API">}} .

+`DeletionByPodGC`
-- `DeletionByPodGC`: an orphaned Pod deleted by [PodGC](/docs/concepts/workloads/pods/pod-lifecycle/#pod-garbage-collection).
+: an orphaned Pod deleted by [Pod garbage collection](/docs/concepts/workloads/pods/pod-lifecycle/#pod-garbage-collection).

 {{< note >}}
 A Pod disruption might be interrupted.
 The control plane might re-attempt to continue the disruption of the same Pod, but it is not guaranteed.
-As a result, the `DisruptionTarget` condition might be added to Pod, but the Pod might not be deleted.
+As a result, the `DisruptionTarget` condition might be added to a Pod, but that Pod might then not actually be deleted.
 In such a situation, after some time, the
 Pod disruption condition will be cleared.
 {{< /note >}}

-When using a Job, you may want to use these Pod disruption conditions you defined in your [Pod failure policy](/docs/concepts/workloads/controllers/job#pod-failure-policy).
+When using a Job (or CronJob), you may want to use these Pod disruption conditions as part of your Job's [Pod failure policy](/docs/concepts/workloads/controllers/job#pod-failure-policy).

 ## Separating Cluster Owner and Application Owner Roles